Dependent personality disorder

 Adults with this disorder usually depend on a spouse or parent to make the key decisions in their career, where they live, what car they drive and so on.
 Children and teenagers that display dependent personality disorder symptoms typically rely on their parents to make decisions on what friends they keep in touch with, what they wear, what college or school they should attend and how they should spend their time.

-These individuals find it very hard to disagree with those they are dependent on and people they converse with.
-Usually they go along with decisions even if they think that they are wrong because they fear losing the close relationship that they depend on.
+These individuals find it very hard to disagree with those they are dependent on and the people they converse with.
+Usually, they go along with decisions even if they think that they are wrong because they fear losing the close relationship that they depend on.